For more information, please download our brochure

 MONOTYPE: THE PAINTERLY PRINT

-This exciting two day workshop will focus on the inherent transformation and discovery in this printmaking media and is sure to inspire and fascinate participants.
-They will explore oil-based monotypes along with monotype techniques such as chine collé, liftprints and layering.
+The excitement of transformation and discovery is inherent in this printmaking media and is sure to inspire and fascinate participants.
+They will explore both watercolour and oil-based monotypes along with monotype techniques such as chine collé, liftprints and layering.
 Students are introduced to different papers, materials and the experience of working in a studio atmosphere.
 They receive individual attention regarding drawing, painting, and composition and learn to print using a manual press.
+The course will open new possibilities for expression.
 There is discussion and class critiques throughout.
 Suitable for any level and a good introduction to the print studio and practice.

-Heather Aston grew up in West Vancouver, BC and graduated with Printmaking Honours from The Vancouver School of Art (now Emily Carr University).
-She is a Canada Council and Helen Pitt Scholarship recipient.
-When studying in Florence, Italy in 1990, she started making monotypes, which has been the main focus of her print work for the last 27 years.
-Heather is a printmaker, a painter and art instructor teaching part time in schools, art institutes and private studios.
-Her work is exhibited regularly in galleries in several Canadian provinces and is represented in numerous collections throughout the world.
+Heather Aston grew up in West Vancouver, BC and graduated with Printmaking Honours from The Vancou- ver School of Art (now Emily Carr University).
+She was also a 4 year Helen Pitt Scholarship recipient.
+When studying in Florence, Italy in 1990, she started making monotypes, which has been the main focus of her print work for the last 25 years.
+Heather teaches Printmaking part time in schools, art institutes and private studios.
+Her work is exhibited regularly in galleries in several Canadian provinces and is represented in numerous col- lections throughout the world. http://www.heatheraston.com